Select Page

 In the court house

 • Cameras are not permitted inside the court house unless it’s a ceremonial occasion, such as the swearing-in of a new judge.
-School groups that visit the court house may be allowed to take photos in empty courtrooms, but need to talk to the person arranging the tour for information.
+Members of the public are prohibited from taking photos inside the court house or inside courtrooms.

 In the courtroom